 SchedulingBehaviorTimezone

-Default value <Blank>
+Default value <blank></blank>

 Description Specifies the time zone used when determining the next execution of a scheduled job.
 By default, if this setting is left blank, the local time zone is used.

-This setting is primarily for use in Axiom cloud service systems and will be configured by Kaufman Hall Software Support.
+configured by Kaufman Hall Software Support.